jigoshop/jigoshop/readme.txt

 * SKU display options
 * Fixes for default permalinks
 * Temporary fix for attribute name length error #56
+* Fix for attribute value as a slug #50

 = 0.9.8 =